fregu856/papers/README.md

 - `2023-10`
 - [Social Consequences of ML]
 ```
-Interesting paper.
+Interesting paper, I quite enjoyed reading it.
 Longer than what I usually read (~25-30 pages).
 I didn't intend to read the entire paper but ended up doing so anyway, because I found it interesting overall.
 Section 4 was less interesting.
 If just reading parts of it, I would recommend Section 2, 5, A.1 and A.3.
 Section 5.4.2 - 5.4.4 is interesting, on who actually should be evaluating ML systems, that we need ~independent~ evaluators etc. I like this quote from Section 5.4.2 "Evaluations must be conducted during the process of AI development, to bake in ethical and social considerations from the inception of an AI system rather than imperfectly patching them on as an afterthought".
 ```

 ##### [23-11-09] [paper326]